dynamicloud/lonline_for_ruby/README.md

   3. [Execute reports](#execute-reports)

 #Dependencies
-**Lonline has two main depedendencies:** Json gem and Dynamicloud gem, so when you're installing lonline gem those dependencies will be installed in your system.
+**Lonline has two main dependendencies:** Json gem and Dynamicloud gem, so when you're installing lonline gem those dependencies will be installed in your system.

 #Installation
 Install lonline like any other Ruby gem: